-How can I find information about new features in the release updates (RU)?
+How can I find information about new features included in Release Updates (RUs)?

 - Release 19c: New Features in 19c Release Updates (Database New Features Guide Chapter 2)